 Following his musical path, Maxim Shamo studied around the world, with Prof. Ludger Maxsein at the Folkwang University of the Arts (Essen, Germany), Prof. Staffan Scheja (Stockholm, Sweden), and Prof. Willem Brons (Amsterdam, the Netherlands).
 Further important musical impulses were received from Natalia Gutman, Irwin Gage, Robert Levin, Malcolm Martineau, Olaf Bär, Udo Reinemann and Jeffrey Cohen.A turning event for Shamo was encounter with maestro Helmut Deutsch at the Mozarteum Summer Academy.
-Since then Maxim Shamo follows the artistic guidance on the Lied Reportoire by Helmut Deutsch, who became his Mentor.
-Since then Maxim Shamo follows the artistic guidance on the Lied Reportoire by Helmut Detusch, who became his Mentor.
+Since then Maxim Shamo follows the artistic guidance on the Lied Repertoire by Helmut Deutsch, who became his Mentor.

 Maxim Shamo won the 1st Prize at the 2006 Köhler-Osbahr Piano competition, and, during his years as a student at the Folkwang University of the Arts, earned academic scholarships from Germany’s Yehudi-Menuhin-Foundation and the Netherlands-Germany Rotary Club.